Here we look at AJ Bell – an investment platform offering stocks and shares ISAs, dealing accounts and a self-invested pension (SIPP).

 Although it is set up for the more confident investor, the AJ Bell platform is easy to navigate and has some nice guides and articles.

-For those who want to take a more ‘hands off’ approach to investing, there are nine passive fund options to choose from (including a Responsible Growth Fund – see below).
+For those who want to take a more ‘hands off’ approach to investing, there are nine fund options to choose from (including a Responsible Growth Fund – see below).
 If you’d rather pick your own investments, the ‘Favourite Funds’ list offers a useful filter tool which includes the option to choose “responsible” funds only.

 Is it safe?